 You probably won’t be able to find a kukui nut tree to harvest your own, so this local remedy requires finding this gem at the local drug store.
 It is more expensive than other options, when it comes to soothing that sunburn.
 But, keep in mind that you will also be able to prevent further burning with regular use of this oil.
 This is been Hawaii’s local and natural prevention and remedy for sunburns for generations.
 Who knows the sun around here better?

-But, even with regular prevention, locals still get sunburnt after a long day at the beach or fishing.
+But, even with regular prevention, locals still get sunburnt after a long day at the beach or hiking up the Napali coast.
 Compared to our pale (glowing white) mainland counterparts, locals are less likely to get a severe burn, because their skin is acclimated.

 For those with pale skin, how to avoid sunburn starts with acclimating your whiteness to golden greatness.
 This isn’t always easy.
 Putting board shorts on in a Minnesota winter before you migrate to the islands for winter warming isn’t really practical, but would help.

 No matter how acclimated your skin is, prolonged exposure will lead to a burn.
 So, plan on tanning slowly.
 The goal is golden brown, not lobster red.
 Prevent needing to sooth a sunburn by keeping high risk areas covered, especially during the prime 11-2 daylight hours.